jsverse/transloco-keys-manager/README.md

 ## 🕵️‍ Keys Detective

-This tool detects two things: First, it detects any key that exists in one of your translation files, but is missing in any of the others.
-Secondly, it detects any key that exists in the translation files, but is missing from any of the templates or typescript files.
+This tool detects two things: First, it detects any key that exists in one of your translation files but is missing in any of the others.
+Secondly, it detects any key that exists in the translation files but is missing from any of the templates or typescript files.
-After installing the library you should see the following script in your project's `package.json` file:
+After installing the library, you should see the following script in your project's `package.json` file:

 ```
 {